top of page

 Excelsa beans can be purchased from:

-Of course, the easier way will be to source for the desired beans and order online without having to travel but pay higher prices for the products.
+Of course, the easier way will be to source for desired coffee beans and order online without having to travel but may have to pay higher prices for the products.

-Knowing where to get wonderful coffee beans is just a start, you may want to brew your own coffees.
+Knowing where to get the wonderful coffee beans you love is just a start, you may want to brew your own coffees.

 bottom of page